mhmc0808/Trading-Algorithm-SP500/README.md

 ## Key takeaways

-- Transaction costs have a large effect on realised returns — a small per-trade cost assumption is enough to meaningfully change the picture versus a costless backtest.
+- Transaction costs have a large effect on realised returns.
+A small per-trade cost assumption is enough to meaningfully change the picture versus a costless backtest.
 - Classification accuracy alone doesn't guarantee profitability, which is why the notebook checks realised P&L directly rather than stopping at accuracy scores.
 - Walk-forward validation was a deliberate design choice throughout, to avoid the model implicitly learning from future data.
-- Daily-bar technical signals on a major, highly liquid index are a genuinely hard test case — a useful benchmark for the methodology even where a consistent edge doesn't show up.

 ## Possible next steps